+Your F 1in6 People with Response Varia Results

 Gene Marker

 FTO rs9939609

 Response Variant Your Variant

 AA TA

+Your Re esponse

+Тур bical

-Since you have the TA or TT variant of the FTO gene, you have a typical fat loss response from consuming a moderateto-high protein diet.
-Consume 1.2-1.4 grams of protein per kilogram of body weight or approximately 20-30% of your energy from protein sources as part of a controlled-energy diet.
-Note that for larger athletes or those with higher energy intakes due to heavy training and/or high energy expenditures the grams per kilogram recommendations remain the same, but protein as a percent (%) may decrease markedly.
+Since you have the TA or TT variant of the FTO gene, you have a typical weight loss response from consuming a moderate-tohigh protein diet.
+Protein is important for building and maintaining muscle tissue, helping to heal wounds and keeping you feeling full.
+Consume 20-30% of your energy from protein sources as part of a controlled energy diet.

-Consume 20-30% of energy from protein or 1.2-1.4 g protein/kg body weight.
+Consume 20-30% of energy from protein.